 In 2014, the UAE Ministry of Finance reported that the corporation tax policy has been approved by the UAE Cabinet, however, as of now, the corporation tax law draft is yet to go through the legislative approval process for it to be enacted.
-Corporation tax is a tax imposed by states to businesses and corporates on their profits and sometimes capital gains.
+Corporation tax is a tax imposed by states to businesses and corporations on their profits and sometimes capital gains.

 One of the reasons why the UAE wants to introduce corporation tax is because the current federal budget is financed via contributions by Abu Dhabi and Dubai as well as via government investments and sources.
 Corporation tax would therefore further diversify the income of the federal budget with a more sustainable income source.
 These actions are ever more crucial in an era of low oil prices where the price of oil has fallen from $115 a barrel in June 2014, to under $30 during February 2016, materially cutting government revenues.